 Key features and their supported license types needed to run:

-- Provisioning Services – XenDesktop VDI, Enterprise, Platinum and XenApp Platinum or Enterprise (virtual only).
+- Provisioning Services – XenDesktop VDI, Enterprise, Platinum and XenApp Platinum or Enterprise (applications on desktop OS only).

 - Skype for Business Optimization Pack – XenDesktop or XenApp Enterprise or Platinum